lizadams/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `CMAQ_DATA`<a id=CMAQ_DATA></a>
     Automatically set by config_cmaq.csh; note that this variable is M3DATA prior to CMAQv5.2

--   `OUTDIR`<a id=OUTDIR></a>
-    Only necessary if the Budget Tool is activated.
-If this variable is unspecified, CMAQ will try to output the Budget Tool file to the root directory.
-This will be updated in future CMAQ versions to be consistent with other output files.

 -   `CMAQ_LIB`<a id=CMAQ_LIB></a>
     Automatically set by config_cmaq.csh; note that this variable is M3LIB prior to CMAQv5.2